-- A company must conduct all candidate oil engine tests and programs on a worldwide basis for tests listed within the Code according to the applicable Practices of the Code. - b) A company must submit a Test Sponsor Letter of Intent to comply with the Code, signed by an executive officer.
+- a) A company must conduct all candidate oil engine tests and programs on a worldwide basis for tests listed within the Code according to the applicable Practices of the Code. - b) A company must submit a Test Sponsor Letter of Intent to comply with the Code, signed by an executive officer.
 This letter must be submitted to the ACC PAPTG Manager when a company begins practice of the Code and must be renewed before March 30 of each year thereafter. - c) A company must complete an annual external audit according to the Test Sponsor Audit Process.
 An approved auditor, chosen from a list of ACC-trained auditors, must conduct this audit using the Test Sponsor Audit Guide. - d) A company must submit to the ACC PAPTG Manager by July 1 of each year the Test Sponsor Self-Evaluation Checklist of Compliance Stages (Checklist), endorsed by the auditor, based on the results of the external audit and meeting the Criteria for Assessing Compliance (or, see "f" below if no tests were registered).
-In the first audited year of Code practice, a company with areas of non-compliance is permitted to remain in compliance by rectifying these deficiencies, repeating the audit, and submitting another Checklist, endorsed by the auditor, by January 1 of the year following the first audited compliance period. - e) If a company wishing to be in compliance with the Code enters the system after March 30 of a given year, it must: - i) file a Test Sponsor Letter of Intent covering the period of time from entry through the following March 30, which is considered the "firstyear"; - ii) conduct an audit for that period before July 1 of the following year, as in (c) and (d) above; and, iii) file a Test Sponsor Letter of Intent before March 30 of each year thereafter.
+ACC PAPTG may adjust the date the Test Sponsor Self-Evaluation Checklist of Compliance Stages is due to the ACC PAPTG Manager.
+In the first audited year of Code practice, a company with areas of non-compliance is permitted to remain in compliance by rectifying these deficiencies, repeating the audit, and submitting another Checklist, endorsed by the auditor, by January 1 of the year following the first audited compliance period. - e) If a company wishing to be in compliance with the Code enters the system after March 30 of a given year, it the company must: - i) file a Test Sponsor Letter of Intent covering the period of time from entry through the following March 30, which is considered the "first year"; ii) conduct an audit for that period before July 1 (or an alternative date as determined by ACC PAPTG) of the following year, as in (c) and (d) above; and,